Makeblock-official/micropython-api-doc/docs/codey&rocky/codey/motion sensor.rst

 .. function:: get_rotation(axis)

-   Get the angle at which the Codey rotates on the three axes, and the counterclockwise direction is the positive direction. parameter：
+   Get the angle at which the Codey rotates on the three axes, and the counterclockwise direction is the positive direction, parameter：

     - *axis* String type, with ``x``, ``y``, ``z`` representing the axis defined by Codey.

 .. function:: reset_rotation(axis = "all")

-   The current angle of initial rotation around the three axes is 0, and the ``get_rotation()`` will start at 0. parameter:
+   The current angle of initial rotation around the three axes is 0, and the ``get_rotation()`` will start at 0, parameter:

     - *axis* string type, with ``x``, ``y``, ``z`` representing the axis defined by Codey, and ``all`` representing all three axes.
 This is also the default value for this function.